 Other flapping wing designs

-When designing ornithopter models there are mainly two major tasks, the development of the drive technology and the development of the flapping wing.
+In designing of ornithopter models there are mainly two major tasks, the development of the drive technology and the development of the flapping wing.
 In general, the wide interest lies in the drive systems and components.
-But the main problem in the development of such aircrafts are the flapping wings.
+But the main problem of the development of such aircrafts are the flapping-wings.
 In this field of design desire differs very widely from reality.

 Below, the attempt is being made, to give a rough overview about the physical characteristics of known flapping wings.
-But this collection is not exhaustive.
+But this collection doesn't claim to be complete.

 - 2.1 The sail as archetype